 Cost is just one of several reasons why people may be unable to obtain needed healthcare.
-In this service area, 27.9% of AI/ANs report being unable to see a doctor because of cost compared with 12.6% of the general population.
-This difference is statistically significant.
+In this service area, 22.9% of AI/ANs and 17.9% of the general population report being unable to see a doctor because of cost.